S3-working-group/s3-practical-guide/docs/all.md

 **Outsource services required by two or more domains.**

-A service circle can be populated by members of the <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domains</a> it serves, and/or by other people too.
+A service circle can be populated by members of the <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domains</a> it serves, and/or by other people too.

 ![Service Circle](img/structural-patterns/service-circle.png)